EndlessCheng/codeforces-go/leetcode/biweekly/172/d/README_en.md

 In the second operation, we delete from right to left:

-- If the last number of the sequence is even, for example $0,1,2,3,4$ (which corresponds to the initial case where $n-1=8$ or $9$), then we will delete all odd numbers, leaving only even numbers.
+- If the last number of the sequence is even, for example $0,1,2,3,4$ (which corresponds to the initial case where $n-1=8$ or $9$), then we will delete all odd numbers, leaving only even numbers, which matches the parity of the last number of the sequence.
+Note that the last number of the sequence is equal to $(n-1)$ right-shifted by one bit.
-- If the last number of the sequence is odd, for example $0,1,2,3,4,5$ (which corresponds to the initial case where $n-1=10$ or $11$), then we will delete all even numbers, leaving only odd numbers.
+- If the last number of the sequence is odd, for example $0,1,2,3,4,5$ (which corresponds to the initial case where $n-1=10$ or $11$), then we will delete all even numbers, leaving only odd numbers, which matches the parity of the last number of the sequence.
+Note that the last number of the sequence is equal to $(n-1)$ right-shifted by one bit.

 This means that, for the final answer (starting from $0$), the second bit from low to high in binary must be equal to the second bit from low to high of $n-1$.